DAF201/DAF201/About/readme.md

 >
 > blink-in: file transstorage, last about 6 months
 >
-> storage a image/file less than 50 mb, return a string
+> storage a image/file less than 50 MB, return a 56 characters string which as a key to get image/file
 >
 > not longer function since July 2022 because of database rules change?
 (It looks like)
 >
 > downloading still working for uploaded and not expired images/files
 >
-> you may try: MmJiMGY2ZDc5YzIwNDU1ZGM2OWRhNzAzMmVjMzZjNDJkZDQwMTFiMA== as file, inside is "discommunication alians.mp4" (still alive at sep 2022)[screenshot](https://github.com/DAF201/DAF201/blob/main/About/Screenshot%20(90).png)
+> you may try: MmJiMGY2ZDc5YzIwNDU1ZGM2OWRhNzAzMmVjMzZjNDJkZDQwMTFiMA== as file, inside is "discommunication alians.mp4". [screenshot](https://github.com/DAF201/DAF201/blob/main/About/Screenshot%20(90).png)(still alive at sep 2022)
 >